markusVJH/markusVJH/README.md

     <img alt="Material UI" src="https://img.shields.io/badge/Material--UI-0081CB?style=flat-square&logo=material-ui&logoColor=white"  />
 </p>
 <p>
     JS and React I have been getting to know troughout the year.
-Diving into TypeScript and Next.js is in my plans for the upcoming months.
-Styling the front-end, whether it's just CSS or along a CSS framework like Bootstrap is something I enjoy a lot.
+Currently focusing on Nextjs, TypeScript and Tailwind on the frontend.
 </p>

 ### Back-end